 - Anaemia (from a low red blood cell count)

 - Bruising and bleeding (from a low platelet count)

 - Constipation

 - Diarrhoea

 - Difficulty concentrating or remembering (chemo brain)

 - Early menopause

 - Fatigue (extreme tiredness)

 - Fertility changes

 - Hair loss

 - Increased risk of infection (from a low white blood cell count)

 - Low mood, anxiety or depression

 - Nausea and vomiting

 - Organ damage

 - Pain

 - Peripheral neuropathy

 - Poor appetite and taste changes

 - Skin changes

-- Sore mouth (mucositis)
+- Sore mouth (mucositis).

-- Weight loss or gain.

-These side effects, and what you can do if you have them, are discussed in the section called 'Living with HL' on page 31.
+These side effects, and what you can do if you have them, are discussed in the section called 'Living with NHL' on page 36.